 So, there are three possibilities:

-I pick the first one, since the second one is simply less probable (but still possible) and I believe the third is just impossible for a nation where Network-Centric Warfare was pioneered.
+I pick the first, since the second one is simply unlikely (but still possible) and I believe the third is just impossible for a nation where Network-Centric Warfare was pioneered.
 The second option is also possible but the more the information was critical, the less the possibilities that a security breach could remain undetected for 2 years (enabling leakeage of TB of data…).

 1 Let’s quickly explain the meaning of the attributes: